lucid-kv/documentation/docs/api.md

 ---
-description: The Lucid API is available on the port 7021.
+description: The Lucid API is the logical interface used to interact with a node.
+By default, your node's server listens on port 7021.
 ---

 # API Documentation